No. You must be a U.S. citizen in order to apply for the DOE NNSA LRGF.

 Yes.
 If you are presently in your second (or later) year of doctoral studies, you are eligible for the fellowship .

 Students in physics, applied physics, material sciences, materials science and engineering, mechanical engineering, electrical engineering, chemistry, chemical engineering, astronomy/astrophysics, nuclear engineering or related physical or mathematical science and engineering disciplines are eligible so long as the research is focused on one of the following areas: pulsed power science and engineering, radiation magneto-hydrodynamics/nuclear astrophysics, atomic physics and visible/UV/X-ray spectroscopy, dynamic materials/shock physics or accelerator design.
+See the DOE NNSA LRGF fields of study list for detailed descriptions.
 If you feel your area of study does not fit into these categories but contributes to one or more of them, you are encouraged to apply and convince the application reviewers that your work is appropriate for this fellowship.
 Please contact us about specific situations.

 We need an official transcript from all universities listed on your application, including for the current fall term.
 Transcripts should be mailed directly to the Krell Institute or sent via your university's electronic transcript delivery service.
 The latter is preferred if available.